Evolix/EvoBSD/CONTRIBUTING.md

 you're updating the CHANGELOG file.

-3. Use feature branches for anything else, once they've passed all CI tests and have been reviewed by other contributors through a pull request, they may be merged into the dev branch.
+3. Use feature branches for anything else, once they've passed all CI test, lints and have been reviewed by other contributors through a pull request, they may be merged into the dev branch.